- TECHNICAL CENTER

 A less commonly aired view – but one that receives attention in a new white paper – takes a more discerning approach.
-Authored by the financial experts at Proformative, the white paper argues that the new rev rec regulations will not necessarily force all companies to undergo dramatic change.
+Authored by the financial experts at Proformative, the white paper argues that the new IASB and FASB revenue recognition regulations will not necessarily force all companies to undergo dramatic change.
 It all depends, says Proformative, on the company’s product and service offerings, their charging model, their billing relationships and other factors.

-Subscription businesses, for example, should be minimally impacted.
-One reason for this, of course, is the fact that the long-standing rev rec best practice for such businesses already conforms with the principles championed by the guidelines and as expressed in the “Five Steps” for determining how revenue should be recognized.
+Subscription businesses, for example, should be minimally impacted by the new revenue recognition standard.
+One reason for this, of course, is the fact that the long-standing revenue recognition best practice for such businesses already conforms with the principles championed by the guidelines and as expressed in the “Five Steps” for determining how revenue should be recognized.